Kim Goldberg is an award-winning poet, journalist and author in Nanaimo, BC.

 Kim's nonfiction books include:

 * Where to See Wildlife on Vancouver Island (1997, Harbour Publishing)

 * Vox Populi: Getting Your Ethnic Group on Community TV (1993, New Star Books)

 * Submarine Dead Ahead!
 Waging Peace in America's Nuclear Colony (1991, Harbour Publishing)

 * The Barefoot Channel: Community Television as a Tool for Social Change (1990, New Star Books)

-Kim's issue-oriented writings on politics, media, and environment have appeared in Canadian Geographic, Nature Canada, This Magazine, Georgia Straight, The Progressive, Columbia Journalism Review, BBC Wildlife Magazine and numerous other magazines in Canada and abroad.
+Kim's issue-oriented writings on politics, media, and environment have appeared in Canadian Geographic, Canadian Dimension, Nature Canada, This Magazine, Georgia Straight, The Progressive, Columbia Journalism Review, BBC Wildlife Magazine and numerous other magazines in Canada and abroad.
 She has written extensively on deforestation, US nuclear weapons in Canadian waters, and the 1990 car-bombing of California environmentalist Judi Bari.

-Her poetry and short fiction have appeared in The Capilano Review, Geist, West Coast Line, Literary Review of Canada, The Dalhousie Review, The New Quarterly, Rampike, Dark Mountain, The Arabesques Review, Istanbul Literary Review and dozens of other literary magazines and anthologies around the world.
+Kim's poetry and short fiction have appeared in The Capilano Review, Geist, West Coast Line, Literary Review of Canada, The Dalhousie Review, The New Quarterly, Rampike, Dark Mountain, The Arabesques Review, Istanbul Literary Review and dozens of other literary magazines and anthologies around the world.

 Born and raised in Oregon, with a biology degree from University of Oregon, Kim came to Canada with her family during the Vietnam War years.
-She inhabits a 1930s coalminer's cottage in downtown Nanaimo, BC.
+She inhabits a 1930s cottage in downtown Nanaimo, BC.